 Labour is a democratic socialist party.
 Our policy development process is designed to involve members, local parties, trade unions, socialist societies, elected representatives as well as the wider community.

 Policy is developed through the National Policy Forum (NPF).
 This is a body of around 200 representatives from all the major groups of the Labour Party, from constituency parties and regions to affiliated trade unions, socialist societies, MPs and councillors.
 Its role is to shape the Party’s policy agenda, drawing up policy documents for agreement.

-NPF representatives are placed into one of eight policy commissions that examine specific policy areas; each commission is co-convened by the Shadow Secretary of State and an NEC member.
+NPF representatives are placed onto one of six policy commissions that examine specific policy areas; each commission is co-convened by a Shadow Secretary of State and an NEC member.

 We’ll also post the latest news and updates on policy discussions and events happening around the UK here.